ho-thanh-und/tp/docs/DeveloperGuide.md

 Team size: 5

 1. Restrict interview dates to a reasonable range.
 Currently, users can schedule interviews for dates very far in the past or future.
 We plan to apply a constraint that the user may only schedule interview date that is within 20 years before or after current date.
-2. The current implementation cannot verify whether an interview that spans midnight (i.e., crosses two consecutive days) has a duration between 15 minutes and 4 hours.
+1. The current implementation cannot verify whether an interview that spans midnight (i.e., crosses two consecutive days) has a duration between 15 minutes and 4 hours.
 We plan to add a check to ensure that any interview for the same candidate crossing into the next day also falls within that 15‑minute to 4‑hour window.
+1. The current deleteJ command does modify users who has the corresponding job role, which would be updated as `UNRECOGNISED` the next time the application is loaded.
+We plan to notify users which candidates have such job role and provide users with an easier way of updating them.
+1. The viewing box of the view command will require scrolling if any parameters become too long.
+We plan enforce wrapping of all items in the window, to avoid unnecessarily long inner box size.